VesnaBrucoms/ps-technical-challenge/docs/tech-choices.md

 #### Swagger UI

-Again, I;m familiar with it.
+Again, I'm familiar with it.
 Plus as the test API also uses Swagger docs, choosing it for this API brings consistency, which in turn improves developer/maintainer/user experience.

 #### Black Formatter